duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 Check: ROS is installed on your local computer.

+Check: Docker is installed on your local computer.

 ## Demo instructions {#demo-cslam-run}

 ### Step 0
 Before starting, please install ROS on your local computer by following the official installation instructions [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).
 Please install the Desktop-Full version.

+Please install Docker on your local computer by following the official installation instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

 ### Step 1
 Set up the watchtowers.